Differential equations and logarithmic intertwining operators for strongly graded vertex algebras

-The key step in deriving systems of differential equations in \cite{H} is to construct a finitely generated $R = \C[z_1^{\pm 1}, z_2^{\pm 1}, (z_1 - z_2)^{-1}]$-module that is a quotient module of the tensor product of $R$ and a quadruple of modules for a vertex operator algebra.
-However, for a strongly graded conformal vertex algebra, the quotient module constructed in the same way is not finitely generated since there are infinitely many $\tilde{A}$-homogeneous subspaces in the strongly graded generalized modules.
-In order to obtain a finitely generated quotient module, we assume that fusion rules for triples of certain $\tilde{A}$-homogeneous subspaces of strongly graded generalized $V$-modules viewed as $V^{(0)}$-modules are zero for all but finitely many triples of such $\tilde{A}$-homogeneous subspaces.
+The key step in deriving systems of differential equations in \cite{H} is to construct an $R = \C[z_1^{\pm 1}, z_2^{\pm 1}, (z_1 - z_2)^{-1}]$-module $T$, which is a tensor product of $R$ and a given quadruple of modules for a vertex operator algebra, and a finitely generated quotient module of $T$ by dividing an $R$-submodule $J$ equivalent to the Jacobi identity of intertwining operators.
+However, for a quadruple of strongly graded generalized modules for a strongly graded vertex algebra, both the $R$-module $T$ constructed in the same way involves tensor products of infinitely many $\tilde{A}$-homogeneous subspaces of the strongly graded generalized modules and thus the quotient module $T/J$ is not finitely generated.

+Thanks to the assumption that vertex operators preserve the $\tilde{A}$-patterns of elements in the $C_1$-cofinite strongly graded generalized modules, we can consider a submodule of $T$ consisting of tensor products of four elements whose $\tilde{A}$-patterns come from a given quadruple of elements in the quadruple of strongly graded generalized modules.
+In particular, this $R$-submodule of $T$ only involves finitely many $\tilde{A}$-homogeneous subspaces and its quotient module by $J$ is finitely generated.

-Under the assumption on the fusion rules for triples of certain $\tilde{A}$-homogeneous subspaces and the $C_1$-cofiniteness condition for the strongly graded generalized modules, we construct a natural map from a finitely generated $R$-module to the set of matrix elements of products and iterates of logarithmic intertwining operators among triples of strongly graded generalized $V$-modules.
+Under the $C_1$-cofiniteness condition with respect to $\tilde{A}$ and the assumption that the $\tilde{A}$-pattern of each element is preserved under vertex operators for the strongly $\tilde{A}$-graded generalized modules, we construct a natural map from the finitely generated $R$-module to the set of matrix elements of products and iterates of logarithmic intertwining operators among triples of strongly graded generalized $V$-modules.
 The images of certain elements under this map provide systems of differential equations for the matrix elements of products and iterates of logarithmic intertwining operators, as a consequence of the $L(-1)$-derivative property for the logarithmic intertwining operators.
 Moreover, for any prescribed singular point, we derive certain systems of differential equations such that this prescribed singular point is regular.
-Using these systems of differential equations, we verify the convergence and extension property needed in the construction of associativity isomorphism for the logarithmic tensor category structure developed in \cite{HLZ}.
-Consequently, if all the assumptions mentioned above are satisfied, we obtain a braided tensor category structure on the category of strongly graded generalized $V$-modules.
+Using these systems of differential equations, we verify the convergence and extension property needed in the construction of associativity isomorphism for the logarithmic tensor category structure developed in \cite{HLZ1}-\cite{HLZ8}.